Mijura/mosaic-examples/README.md

 ## Mosaic Examples

-Minimal TypeScript examples using the Mosaic AI gateway with OpenAI and Anthropic.
+This example project showcases how to use @jigjoy-io/mosaic to send unified requests when interacting with both OpenAI and Anthropic models.

 ### Prerequisites
 - Node.js 18+